braze-inc/braze-docs/_docs/_hidden/private_betas/script_tag.md

 If you already have the Web SDK installed on your Shopify store, you can still proceed with setting up the Shopify ScriptTag within the onboarding process.
 During the installation process, Braze will check if there are instances of the Web SDK already available on your Shopify store.

-We'll then add the necessary scripts to ensure you're able to track the selected events or enable in-browser messaging.
+We'll then add the necessary scripts to ensure you can track the selected events or enable in-browser messaging.

 It is important to review your existing Web SDK integration for the following items:
 - Web SDK version should be v4.0+